Persistent homology for low-complexity models: Overview of Persistent Homology

+Similarly, one can consider the simplicial filtration of \v{C}ech complexes, $\check{C}_\alpha(X)$, and the associated sequence of homology vector spaces.
+Such sequence of homology vector spaces with the associated maps $\iota_{\alpha}^{\alpha'}$ are examples of {\em persistence modules}, see~\cite{oudot2015persistence} for a more comprehensive treatment.

-While the Nerve Theorem~\ref{thm:nerve} guarantees that for each $\alpha$ the homology of the nerve complex is the same as the homology of the cover, it does not automatically follow that the persistent homology of the filtration induced by the cover is the same as the persistent homology of the resulting filtered simplicial complex.
-The fact that this is the case is guaranteed by the Persistent Nerve Lemma~\cite[Lemma 4.12]{oudot2015persistence}.
-The following is a simplified statement.
-To avoid too many parentheses, we use the notation $\check{C}_\alpha X := \check{C}_\alpha(X)$.
+The Nerve Theorem guarantees that for each $\alpha$ the homology of the nerve complex is the same as the homology of the cover, but it does not automatically follow that the persistent homology of the filtration induced by the cover is the same as the persistent homology of the resulting filtered simplicial complex.
+That this is the case is guaranteed by the Persistent Nerve Lemma~\cite[Lemma 4.12]{oudot2015persistence}.

 \begin{lemma}(Persistent Nerve Lemma) Let $X=\{\vct{x}_1,\dots,\vct{x}_n\}$ and $X_\alpha$ the cover with closed balls of radius $\alpha$.
-Let $\check{C}_\alpha X$ be the corresponding nerve.
+Let $\check{C}_\alpha(X)$ be the corresponding nerve.
 Then there is an isomorphism of persistence homology modules $H_p$.
 Specifically, for every $\alpha$ there are isomorphisms $\nu_{\alpha}$ such that the following diagram commutes: